BillShiyaoZhang/apple-mail-summary-mcp/README.md

-# Apple Mail MCP Server
+# Apple Mail Summary MCP Server

 A Model Context Protocol (MCP) server for macOS that allows AI agents to interact with the local **Apple Mail** application.
 This server enables LLMs to fetch emails from specific accounts and mailboxes, and includes specialized tools for parsing academic paper alerts.